-The Company values its inventory at the lower of cost or net realizable value and determines the cost of inventory using the first-in, first-out method.
+We value our inventory at the lower of cost or net realizable value and determines the cost of inventory using the first-in, first-out method.
 Lower of cost or net realizable value is evaluated by considering obsolescence, excessive levels of inventory, deterioration and other factors.

-In order to assess the ultimate realization of inventories, the Company is required to make judgments as to future demand requirements compared to current or committed inventory levels.
-The Company periodically reviews its inventories for shelf life, excess or obsolescence and writes-down obsolete or otherwise unmarketable inventory to its estimated net realizable value.
+In order to assess the ultimate realization of inventories, we are required to make judgments as to future demand requirements compared to current or committed inventory levels.
+We periodically review our inventories for shelf life, excess or obsolescence and writes-down obsolete or otherwise unmarketable inventory to its estimated net realizable value.
 If the actual net realizable value is less than the carrying value, or if it is determined that inventory utilization will further diminish based on estimates of demand, additional inventory write-downs may be required.
-Amounts written-down due to unmarketable inventory are recorded in cost of product sold and a new lower-cost basis for the inventory is established.
+Amounts written-down due to inventory are recorded in cost of product sold and a new lower-cost basis for the inventory is established.
 Excess and obsolete inventory is primarily based on estimated forecasted sales, usage levels, and expiration dates.